The Olympics are here, and I’ll be watching the Opening Ceremony with my dad tomorrow.

 Some things are beyond your control

-Derek held records in 1985 and 1987 but has had to pull out of the 1998 games due to past injuries.
-Eight operations and four years of intensive training later, he was ready to set another record and take home a gold at the 1992 Olympics.
+Derek held records in 1985 and 1987 but had to pull out of the 1998 games due to past injuries.
+Eight operations and four years of intensive training later, he was ready to set another record and take home a gold medal at the 1992 Olympics.

-So much effort has been put into the training sessions and Derek started the semi-finals strong.
-But as his hamstrings snapped.
+So much effort has been put into the training sessions, and Derek started the semi-finals strong.
+But as his hamstrings snapped,.
 And so did his dream of getting an Olympic medal.

 The winning mindset completes the race